 Documentations of internal audits are records that must be controlled.

-Read more about document control.
+Read more here about document control.

-Mistake 6: Concealing the output
+Mistake 6: Concealing the results

 During external audits, it hardly makes sense to conceal the deviations found during internal audits.
 Rather, it is a sign of the effectiveness of internal audits to find these mistakes and a sign of a practiced QM system that these deviations are eliminated quickly and consistently.